Singular Port-Hamiltonian Systems Beyond Passivity: Managing the Singularity

-We have shown that the proposed systems~\eqref{eq:sys_nom}, \eqref{eq:sys_sat}, and~\eqref{eq:sys_lin} all satisfy dissipation inequalities outside of the ellipsoid~$\mathcal{S}$.
-In fact, \eqref{eq:sys_nom} and \eqref{eq:sys_sat} are passive in this region, while~\eqref{eq:sys_lin} is cyclo-dissipative.
-It may seem that this is a severe disadvantage of~\eqref{eq:sys_lin}, but note that \eqref{eq:sys_nom} and \eqref{eq:sys_sat} are \emph{not passive} on~$\mathcal{S}$ and have an infinite available supply if the state reaches this set.
-Hence, we can interpret the cyclo-dissipativity of~\eqref{eq:sys_lin} as if this infinite available supply has been ``distributed'' over the boundary layer~$\mathcal{M}$.
+The system~\eqref{eq:sys_lin} is continuous, satisfies a passivity inequality, \emph{and} can provide an infinite amount of energy by means of its storage function with no lower bound.
+Hence, it retains essential properties of~\eqref{eq:SpH}, but not by means of a sliding mode.
+We can interpret the cyclo-dissipativity of~\eqref{eq:sys_lin} as if the infinite available supply of~\eqref{eq:SpH} on~$\mathcal{S}$ has been ``distributed'' over the boundary layer~$\mathcal{M}$.
 In particular, as $M\to\infty$, $\mathcal{M}$ converges to $\mathcal{S}$ and the difference in practice is negligible.
-For instance, on the boundary $\partial \mathcal{M}$, we have the storage $H_\text{lin}=\frac{1}{2M^2} - \frac{1+\ln 2M^2}{2M^2}\to 0$ as $M\to\infty$.
+For instance, on the boundary $x\in\partial \mathcal{M}$, we have the storage $H_\text{lin}(x)=\frac{1}{2M^2} - \frac{1+\ln 2M^2}{2M^2}\to 0$ as $M\to\infty$.